antarctica/packer-vm-templates/README.md

 $ packer build -only=vmware-iso ubuntu-14.04-amd64.json
 ```

-Once built two types artefacts will be created in the `output` directory:
+Once built two types artefact's will be created in the `output` directory per template:

 * Vagrant base boxes in `output/base-boxes/boxes`
 * VMs in `output/vms` [1]

 Note: The contents of `/output` **MUST NOT** be checked into source control.

-[1] As an `.ova` file for VirtualBox or `vmx` package for VMware
+[1] As an `.ova` file for VirtualBox and `vmx` directory for VMware

 ## Release/Deployment

 ### Base boxes

-Base boxes are currently stored in a S3 bucket for public access, please contact [Felix Fennell](mailto:felnne@bas.ac.uk) for access.
+Base boxes are currently stored in a S3 bucket for public access,
+please contact [Felix Fennell](mailto:felnne@bas.ac.uk) for access.

 In future base boxes will be stored on the BAS SAN within the `/data/softwaredist` directory.
 They will then be accessible through [BAS Ramadda instance](ramadda.nerc-bas.ac.uk).

-Relevant staff should already have write access to this directory, if not please contact [Felix Fennell](mailto:felnne@bas.ac.uk) for access.
+Relevant staff should already have write access to this directory,
+if not please contact [Felix Fennell](mailto:felnne@bas.ac.uk) for access.

 Currently upload boxes to S3: